mrstobbe/passage/README.md

   `select()`.
-* Provision of arbitrary events within the I/O pooling system that appropriately blocks for the right amount of time while still relying on kernel I/O events to flow throw.
-Basically, synthetic events (timeout/ interval)should still fire on time, but use the underlying I/O poll mechanism to wait until then.
+* Provision of arbitrary events within the I/O pooling system that appropriately blocks for the right amount of time while still relying on kernel I/O events to flow through.
+Basically, synthetic events (timeout/ interval) should piggyback on the system's I/O polling method without sacraficing trigger resolution.
 * Cascading fd capabilities (sockets have different capabilities than pipes or files, and even sockets of different types have major differences).
 * Graceful handling of what should be graceful, and full exception bubble on